 In the old days, I printed out these Word files on papers in black-and-white.
 Then I carry a big and heavy stack of papers with such information in my 2-week driving tour of many POIs.

 Now all these Word files are stored neatly in my smartphone so that I do not have to carry the big and heavy stack of papers anymore.
-The 48 GB of memory capacity in my smartphone can store huge number (many thousands) of such POI information Word files in addition to APP programs.
-I Go Paperless!
+The 32 GB of Micro-SD memory capacity in my smartphone can store huge number (many thousands) of such POI information Word files.
+So, I Go Paperless!

 Furthermore, the Word files stored in the smartphone are in color which is much more useful than the black- and-white paper copies.
 For example, some key information in the Word text file are highlighted in red color and are more easily visible in color.
 In black-and-white paper printout, such colored highlights are all lost.